Gpetrak/dxslam/README.md

   ```
   ./Examples/RGB-D/rgbd_tum Vocabulary/DXSLAM.fbow Examples/RGB-D/TUMX.yaml PATH_TO_SEQUENCE_FOLDER ASSOCIATIONS_FILE OUTPUT/FEATURE/PATH
   ```
+# Note
+If it doesn't find the .so libraries of the system execute the following:
+    export LD_LIBRARY_PATH=lib:Thirdparty/cnpy/build:Thirdparty/g2o/lib:Thirdparty/DBoW2/lib:Thirdparty/fbow/build/src

 # 4. Processing your own sequences
 You will need to create a settings file with the calibration of your camera.
 See the settings file provided for the TUM  RGB-D cameras.
 We use the calibration model of OpenCV.
 RGB-D input must be synchronized and depth registered.